Starsmine/ECSE6320Project1/README.md

 This repository contains several projects demonstrating SIMD performance analysis and optimization:

+The hours spent on this project exceed 40 and it is not in a state I am happy with.
+Lots of benchmarking errors and malformed data still exist.

 ### Project Reports
 - [**Project1Saxpy**](./Project1Saxpy/README.md) - SAXPY (Single-precision A*X Plus Y) SIMD implementation
 - [**Project1DotProduct**](./Project1DotProduct/README.md) - Dot product SIMD optimization and benchmarking